 To supplement our consolidated financial statements, which are prepared and presented in accordance with generally accepted accounting principles in the United States, or GAAP, we provide investors with the amount of free cash flow, which is a non-GAAP financial measure.
 Free cash flow represents net cash used in operating activities, excluding capital expenditures and capitalized software development costs, if any.
-In fiscal years 2016 and 2017, we did not capitalize any software development costs.
+In fiscal years 2016 and 2017 and the three months ended April 30, 2017, we did not capitalize any software development costs.
 Free cash flow is a measure used by management to understand and evaluate our liquidity and to generate future operating plans.
 The exclusion of capital expenditures and amounts capitalized for software development facilitates comparisons of our liquidity on a period-to-period basis and excludes items that we do not consider to be indicative of our liquidity.
 We believe that free cash flow is a measure of liquidity that provides useful information to our management, investors and others in understanding and evaluating the strength of our liquidity and future ability to generate cash that can be used for strategic opportunities or investing in our business in the same manner as our management and board of directors.
 Nevertheless, our use of free cash flow has limitations as an analytical tool, and you should not consider it in isolation or as a substitute for analysis of our financial results as reported under GAAP.
 Further, our definition of free cash flow may differ from the definitions used by other companies and therefore comparability may be limited.
 You should consider free cash flow alongside our other GAAP-based financial performance measures, such as net cash used in operating activities, and our other GAAP financial results.
 The following table presents a reconciliation of free cash flow to net cash used in operating activities, the most directly comparable GAAP measure, for each of the periods indicated.

-Year Ended January 31, 2016 2017 (in thousands) (46,961) \$ (38,078) (468) (1,683)
+Year E Janua Three Month April 3

-January 3 1,
+2016 2017 2016 2017

-2016 2017
+(unaud itec l)

-(in thousan ds)
+(in thou ısan ds)

-Net cash used in operating activities \$ ( (46,961) \$ (38,078)
+Net cash used in operating activities \$ (46,961) \$ (38,078) \$ (10,245) \$ (11,721)

-Capital expenditures (468) (1,683)
+Capital expenditures (468) (1,683) (136) (712)

 Software development costs

-Free cash flow \$ ( (47,429) \$ (39,761)
+Free cash flow \$ (47,429) \$ (39,761) \$ (10,381) \$ (12,433)